gdanko/enpass/README.md

       --log string             The log level, one of: debug, error, fatal, info, panic, trace, warn (default "info") -l, --login stringArray      Filter based on record login.
 Wildcards (%) are allowed.
 Can be used multiple times.
       --nocolor                Disable colorized output and logging.
-  -n, --nonInteractive         Disable prompts and fail instead.
+  -n, --non-interactive        Disable prompts and fail instead.
   -p, --pin                    Enable PIN.
       --sensitive              Force category and title searches to be case-sensitive.
   -t, --title stringArray      Filter based on record title.
 Wildcards (%) are allowed.
 Can be used multiple times.